felixlopz/hubrise-test-task/content/apps/orderline/en/overview.md

 [comment]: # "Include 003-en-2x-tablet-view.png & 002-en-2x-smartphone-view.png to the gallery once designed in the relevant hardware"

-OrderLine is used to manage and print orders that may originate from other systems connected to your HubRise Account such as:
+OrderLine, edited by HubRise, is used to manage and print orders that may originate from other systems connected to your HubRise account.
+It can be used free of charge on any device (computers, tablets, and smartphones).

+Orders might be sourced from a variety of solutions such as:

 - Online ordering solutions for online stores and restaurants.
 - Food Ordering and Delivery Platforms.
 - On-site self-ordering kiosks.
-- Digital menus available at the client's table.

-OrderLine is available on computers, tablets and smartphones.
+- Table ordering apps.

 It assists single stores, restaurants, and franchises to manage orders received when the EPOS system is not integrated.
 OrderLine supports delivery, collection, and sit in options.
 It connects to single HubRise Locations.